mrhosseini75/Semi_Autonomous_Drone_Nav/README.md

   _Note: To ensure optimal performance, it's recommended to uncheck the "Use Less CPU when in Background" option in Unreal Editor.
 To do this, go to Edit/Editor Preferences, search for "CPU", and uncheck the option.
 If you don't do this, Unreal Engine will be slowed down dramatically when the window loses focus._

+* Stop the game and close the environment.
+In your `Documents` folder, you can find a folder named AirSim, which is created automatically after the first run.
+Inside the folder, there is a file named `settings.json`, where you can define the properties for your vehicle, sensors, cameras, and more.
+Delete the existing `settings.json` file and replace it with the file you downloaded from our Google Drive.

+* After replacing the `setting.json` file, you need to reopen the `Drone_VR.sln` file in your Unreal project folder.
+Once the file is open, the changes in the new `setting.json` file and the existing file will merge automatically.
+* Play again `Drone_VR.sln`, open the environment from the bottom window where you can find the Content folder.
+Inside the Content folder, you will find a map named `Drone_AirSim_Controller.umap`.
+Try to open it, and the environment will appear.
+You can now play the game and see the environment, as shown in Figure 1.
+*
 Usage
 =============